 Spinach is also a good source of folate (aka folic acid) providing 49% of your RDA.
 This nutrient supports growth at the most basic level – DNA.

 Whilst it’s well known for being an essential vitamin for pregnant women, it also releases serotonin, acting like a mild but natural antidepressant.
 However, kale isn’t a big source of this nutrient containing around 8 times less than spinach.

 Now let’s look at green smoothie benefits relating to energy levels, weight loss, and skin.

 Is there such a thing as an energy-boosting green smoothie?
 Many people rave about all the extra energy they get from drinking spinach and kale smoothies.
 But a single leaf of spinach contains just 2 calories which equates to barely any energy.
 So how does that work?

 Well, calories aren’t the only thing that matter.
 Green smoothies are bursting with vitamins and minerals which support functions like converting carbs and fat into useable energy.
 Without sufficient micronutrient levels, we can feel tired or lethargic.

 Green smoothies also tend to contain fruit which plays a big role in fuelling our bodies.
-The sugars from banana, mango, pineapple, etc are easily absorbed and can quickly boost our energy levels.
+The sugars from banana, mango, pineapple, and other sweet fruits are easily absorbed and can quickly boost our energy levels.
 So, while this may be beneficial for people who often feel tired, it’s something that simply eating more fruit would help with.

 Benefits of Green Smoothies for Weight Loss